Journal of the Society for American Music

 The Journal of the Society for American Music, published quarterly, is a peer-reviewed academic journal and the official journal of the Society for American Music.
 It is published by Cambridge University Press and edited by Loren Kajikawa at George Washington University.
-The journal is the continuation of American Music, which was first published Spring 1983 (Vol. 1, No. 1), and obtained its current title in spring 2007.
+The journal replaced American Music, which was first published Spring 1983 (Vol. 1, No. 1), as the official journal of the Society in spring 2007.